 Students will receive an overview of how to keep business financial records, as well as personal financial records.
-Accounting I includes the use of journals, ledgers, worksheets, and financial statements.
+Intro to Accounting I includes the use of journals, ledgers, work-sheets, and financial statements.
 Practice sets will give students the opportunity to apply what they have learned in class.
 In addition, students will have hands on experience with the computer software programs Automated Accounting and Excel.
-Accounting I also focuses on Personal Financial Literacy skills that are so essential to all citizens.
+Intro to Accounting I also focuses on Personal Financial Literacy skills that are so essential to all citizens.
 Some of the topics that will be investigated include: saving and investing, planning for retirement, managing credit, identity theft and consumer fraud.
-Students who complete Accounting I will fulfill the 2.5 credit Personal Financial Literacy requirements for graduation.
-Accounting I is strongly recommended for any student, especially those planning to major in business in college or manage a business.
+Intro to Accounting I is strongly recommended for any student, especially those planning to major in business in college or manage a business.
+Students enrolled in this class are eligible and encouraged to become members of DECA.